keniaoquendo/Project-1-EDA/README.md

 Conclusion: We CANNOT REJECT Alternate Hypothesis 2
 - Vaccination contributes to a decrease in the likehood of deaths from COVID-19

-## Summary of Findings
+# Summary of Findings
+Question 1:
-Question 1: What is the relationship between the amount of people who died of COVID-19 and the state population?
+* What is the relationship between the amount of people who died of COVID-19 and the state population?

-Based on the data, we CANNOT REJECT the alternative hypothesis that says: The amount of people who died of COVID-19 will be higher in more populated states than in less populated states.
+* Based on the data, we CANNOT REJECT the alternative hypothesis that says: The amount of people who died of COVID-19 will be higher in more populated states than in less populated states.

+Question 2:
-Question 2: What is the relationship between vaccination and its ability to protect from COVID-19 death?
+* What is the relationship between vaccination and its ability to protect from COVID-19 death?

-Based on the data, we CANNOT REJECT the alternative hypothesis that says: Vaccination contributes to a decrease in the likelihood of death from COVID-19.
+* Based on the data, we CANNOT REJECT the alternative hypothesis that says: Vaccination contributes to a decrease in the likelihood of death from COVID-19.

+# Limitations and Future Works
+* Limited to USA
-Limitations: limited to USA, only cumulative data (year 2020 - 2023), population data is only from latest 2022 Census data (does not account for population changes in 2023)
+* cumulative data (year 2020 - 2023)
+* Population data is only from latest 2022 Census data (does not account for population changes in 2023)

-In the future, include data such as gender, age, or analyze the datasets through time (years, months)
+* Future works include analyzing additional data, such as gender, age, to see effects on death, and through time (years, months).

 ## Resources
 1. Provisional COVID-19 Deaths by Sex and Age: https://catalog.data.gov/dataset/provisional-covid-19-death-counts-by-sex-age-and-state